-Table 7.3: This graphic indicates the level to which key science goals can be achieved by a variety of Cosmic Explorer configurations.
-A US Cosmic Explorer consisting of one 20 km detector, one 40 km detector, or a pair of detectors of 20 or 40 km length are evaluated against a background network that includes secondgeneration (2G) gravitational-wave observatories, the EU Einstein Telescope (ET) and a 20 km Cosmic Explorer-like detector located in Australia (CE South).
-For each goal, yellow indicates that this network can begin to explore the science, light green indicates that the network can achieve a good understanding of the science goal, and dark green indicates that the network can fully realize the goal.
+Table 7.3: This table indicates the accessibility of astrophysical sources that can advance key nextgeneration science goals.
+A US Cosmic Explorer consisting of one 20 km observatory, one 40 km observatory, or a pair of observatories of 20 or 40 km length are evaluated in the presence a background network that includes second-generation (2G) gravitational-wave observatories, the EU Einstein Telescope (ET), and a 20 km Cosmic Explorer-like detector located in Australia (CE South).
+For each goal, the colors range from gray (least favorable, science goal not achieved) to green (good, science achievable) and dark green (most favorable).
 Longer, more sensitive detectors are generally better, and a network is required for many science goals.
-For example, studying black holes from the first stars requires a 40 km detector that can see black holes at $z \gtrsim 10$ in a network that can measure both gravitational-wave polarizations to accurately measure the hole's redshift.
-The exception to the rule is the observation of neutron star post-merger signatures to probe finite-temperature QCD.
-The higher bandwidth of the 20 km detector allows for better narrow-band tuning for this particular source, but one detector in this configuration is sufficient.
-Detailed descriptions of the metrics that determine the criteria shown can be found in §7.2.1.
-We emphasize that this study is a starting point for community input to the final design of Cosmic Explorer.
-Detailed descriptions of the metrics that determine this flow-down matrix can be found in §7.2.1.
+For example, studying black holes from the first stars requires a 40 km detector that can see black holes at $z \gtrsim 10$ in a network that can measure both gravitational-wave polarizations to accurately measure the holes' redshifts.
+Only observations of neutron star post-merger signatures benefit from a 20 km detector.
+The higher bandwidth of the 20 km observatory allows for better narrow-band tuning for this particular source, although only one detector needs to be in this configuration.
+Detailed descriptions of the metrics that determine the criteria can be found in §7.2.1.
+The final row, labeled "Technical Risk", represented the technical risk associated with each configurations ability to achieve its target sensitivity; light orange is lowest risk, and red is highest risk.
+We emphasize that this study is a starting point for community input on Cosmic Explorer.